jimbo64/wf/_posts/2016-05-24-importance-of-the-warm-up.md

 ---
 layout: post
-title:  "the importance of the warm up"
+title:  "The importance of the warm up"
 date:   2016-06-14 14:15 +0100
 author: "Jim"
 categories: category4